 The younger you get the kids on board with helping out, the better: they should grow up used to the idea that keeping the house clean is the entire family’s responsibility.
 Give little ones age-appropriate tasks.
-For example, whenever we do a cleaning spree of the main floor, William (9) and Owen (7) get the job of putting shoes and boots in pairs and lining them up neatly at the door.
+For example, whenever we do a cleaning spree of the main floor, Clara, 5, gets the job of putting shoes and boots in pairs and lining them up neatly at the door.
 Hey, with seven family members, we have a lot of footwear!
-Even little ones can pick up toys and put them away or “wash” dishes (which is how I keep Clara occupied and out of the way while we’re all cleaning up!)
+Even little ones can pick up toys and put them away or “wash” dishes.

-Break a large job down into specific tasks.
+2. Break a large job down into specific tasks

 It’s not enough to tell a child “clean up your room.”
 Most of them need help breaking down a big job into smaller chunks and putting them in order.
 When Will and Owen clean their rooms, I’ll usually have one of them pick up all the Lego while the other picks up all the action figures, and so on.
 When one job is finished they come to me for another assignment.

 If you want something done right, you’re going to have to do a lot of supervising.
 It took me a good three months of daily training to get my oldest boys to the point where they could do the dishes and laundry correctly–and once in a while they will still occasionally try to get away with sticking a plate in the dishwasher with crusty melted cheese stuck to it.